WebDevStudios/WDS-WP-REST-API-Connect/readme.md

 ## Changelog

+### 0.2.2
+* Add set_headers method to be able to set headers for discovery.
+* Use our own API Discovery library to use the WP http API, and to correctly pass any headers if they exist.

 ### 0.2.1
 * Bug fix: Fix the order of checks in the reset_connection method to ensure the delete_stored_error method is always called.